shimaore/ccnq3/doc/data-dictionary.md

       <p>You have a new message from {{caller_id}}

+### Specific to hosts running the voicemail-store ###

+The `voicemail-store` service must be ran on a manager host.

+The service is responsible for managing the user databases (see below the section about *user database*) that store individual voicemail messages and need to be created correctly for that purpose.

+*   `voicemail`

+    * `userdb_base_uri`: base URI (with admin access) where to create the users' databases.

 ### Specific to hosts running the cdrs (CDR aggregation) service. ###

 To activate the CDR aggregation service: